topolvm/topolvm/docs/maintenance.md

 4. CSI sidecars
   - TopoLVM does not use all the sidecars listed [here](https://kubernetes-csi.github.io/docs/sidecar-containers.html).
     Have a look at `csi-sidecars.mk` first and check what sidecars are actually used.
-  - Check the release pages of the sidecars under [kubernetes-csi](https://github.com/kubernetes-csi) one by one under and choose the latest versions which satisfy the minimal Kubernetes version.
+  - Check the release pages of the sidecars under [kubernetes-csi](https://github.com/kubernetes-csi) one by one and choose the latest version for each sidecar which satisfies both "Minimal Kubernetes version" and "Supported CSI spec versions".
     DO NOT follow the version compatibility tables in this [page](https://kubernetes-csi.github.io/docs/sidecar-containers.html) and the README.md files of the sidecar repositories because they are sometimes not updated properly.
+  - Read the change logs which are linked from the release pages.

 ## Update written versions

-Once we decide the versions you are going to upgrade, we should update the versions written in the following files manually.
+Once we decide the versions we are going to upgrade, we should update the versions written in the following files manually.
-`git grep 1.18`, `git grep image:`, and `git grep VERSION` might help you avoid overlooking the target versions.
+`git grep 1.18`, `git grep image:`, and `git grep VERSION` might help us avoid overlooking necessary changes.
 Please update the versions in the code and docs with great care.

 - `README.md`: Documentation which indicates what versions are supported by TopoLVM